 Remember that this is the column number counting from the first column of the table_array.
 It is not necessarly the same as the spreadsheet column number.

 - If the [range_lookup] argument is set to FALSE, the Vlookup function requires an exact match.
 Check that there is only one match to the lookup_value within the left column of your table_array.
 Note that if there is more than one match, the Vlookup function will use the first match that it encounters.

-Further Vlookup troubleshooting tips are provided, in the form of a handy Vlookup Quick Reference Card, on the Microsoft Office website.
+For further Vlookup troubleshooting tips, in the form of a handy Vlookup Quick Reference Card, see the Microsoft Office website.